Metaurus/Cool-Programs/SmoothNoise/README.txt

 SmoothNoise.java is a program that, given a set of command line arguments, produces a corresponding visual of noise that has a smooth characteristic, similar to Perlin Noise.
 Though, this method does notincorporate the Perlin Noise algorithm, but uses a simpler calculation that I developed myself (though I doubt I'm the first person to come up with this algorithm).
 In particular, it generates a random brightness weight of every pixel using its adjacent pixels as a reference point.

+This program requires the user to have Java installed on their system.

 The program can be run by first compiling SmoothNoise.java with the following terminal command: javac SmoothNoise.java Afterwards, the program can be run with the following command: java SmoothNoise WIDTH HEIGHT CONTRAST SCALE